tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/06-Repositories.md

 ### Next Steps

-In the next section we will create a second Outbound Adaper, `AttendeeEventPublisher` to send messages to the rest of the system.
+In the next section we will create a second Outbound Adaper, `AttendeeEventPublisher` to send messages to the rest of the system: [Step 7: Outbound Adapters](07-Outbound-Adapters.md)